-- 1. Pairings: No student is placed in a section with another student from their same school, Association district, or state. - 2.
+- 1. Pairings: No student is placed in a section with another student from their same school, Association district, or state - 2.
 Opposition: Each student will meet different opposition in each round. - 3.
-Order: Each student will be assigned a different speaker position each round.
+Order: Speaker position will be diversified throughout the preliminary rounds.